RakibulBh/eli-lilly-take-home-task/DOCUMENTATION.md

 - style: Formatting

 ## Objectives - Innovative Solutions

-_For the challenge objectives, did you do anything in a particular way that you want to discuss?
-Is there anything you're particularly proud of that you want to highlight?
-Did you attempt some objectives multiple times, or go back and re-write particular sections of code?
-If so, why?
-Use this space to document any key points you'd like to tell us about._

 I have use Next.js, React.js, TailwindCSS which are all frameworks used to help me develop the applicatiom much faster, giving me more type to solve the problem and time saved on development, re usable components in react allow me to not use diplicated code and keep things as efficient as possible by creating components which could be re-used for various different use cases.